-User acceptance is a type of testing performed by the Client to certify the system with respect to the requirements that was agreed upon.
-This testing happens in the final phase of testing before moving the software application to Market or Production environment.
+User Acceptance is defined as a type of testing performed by the Client to certify the system with respect to the requirements that was agreed upon.
+This testing happens in the final phase of testing before moving the software application to the Market or Production environment.

 Who Performs UAT?